-The Baltic Sea region comprises 11 nations, but remember that not all the nations use the same travel laws and currency.
-While Estonia, Finland, Germany, and Latvia share Euro as a currency, Norway, Sweden, Denmark, Russia and Poland use their own.
+The Baltic Sea region comprises 11 nations, but remember that not all nations use the same travel laws and currency.
+While Estonia, Finland, Germany, and Latvia share Euro as a currency, Norway, Sweden, Denmark, Russia, and Poland use their own.
 Keep this in mind for shore excursions and souvenir shopping.

-When planning sightseeing, remember that the blanket visas usually cover only shore excursions and exclude any trips you may decide to do on your own.
+When planning sightseeing, remember that blanket visas usually cover only shore excursions and exclude any trips you may decide to do on your own.
 Be prepared and determine all travel document requirements before you take a cruise.

 How to Avoid Seasickness

 Not many things will ruin a cruise the way seasickness can.
 The uneasy feeling associated with seasickness is caused by our body’s natural inclination for balance fighting against being on an object in motion, such as a car or boat.
-In some cases, people can sort of think their way out of it, by convincing themselves that they’re not on a moving ship.
+In some cases, people can sort of thinking their way out of it, by convincing themselves that they’re not on a moving ship.
 However, if you’re one that is especially prone to motion sickness, you may want to plan to bring preventive tools.

 Some say applying a Sea-Band to your wrist helps curb seasickness.
 It works by applying pressure to your Nei-Kuan pressure point and is safe for pregnant women and children.
 You can get them at most major drug stores.

 Your Baltic cruise will likely turn out to be one of the most memorable experiences of your life.
-Whether you’re going on your honeymoon, as a celebration, or simply a reason to get away and explore the world a bit, the places you’ll go and people you’ll meet will stay with you for years to come.
+Whether you’re going on your honeymoon, as a celebration, or simply a reason to get away and explore the world a bit, the places you’ll go and the people you’ll meet will stay with you for years to come.
 Do your research and plan ahead to make sure you’re prepared for everything your trip will entail so you won’t have to stress about little details while you sail along this beautiful sea.